exercism/go/exercises/concept/expenses/.meta/design.md

 ## Goal

-The goal of this exercise is to teach the student the basics of programming in Ruby.
+The goal of this exercise is to teach the student about first class functions in Go.

 ## Learning objectives

-- Know what a variable is.
-- Know how to define a variable.
+- How to define a higher order function
+- How to invoke a higher order function
+- How to pass a function as a parameter to a function
-- Know how to update a variable.
+- How to return a function

 ## Out of scope

-- Memory and performance characteristics.
-- Method overloads.

 ## Concepts

-The Concepts this exercise unlocks are:

-- `basics`: know what a variable is; know how to define a variable; know how to update a variable.

 ## Prerequisites

-There are no prerequisites.
+- `for-loops` are needed in the exercise
+- `functions` are needed in the exercise
+- `structs` are needed in the exercise
+- `type-definitions` are needed in the exercise